arufian/workshop-eepis/introToAutomation/Gulp/README.md

 # Todo WebApp using AngularJS and ui-router

 # What's covered in this material :
-- routing using ui-router
+- How to use Gulp
-- nested view
+- gulp.watch
-- Angular directive
+- gulp-connect

 ## How to use
 - `npm install`